Areas of Responsibility

 Cllr Sully leads the Finance and Governance Group within the Parish Council.
 The latest financial statements can be found here.

-Footpaths and bridleways: Councillor Dick Chinnery
+Footpaths and bridleways: Vacant

 Although keeping footpaths and bridleways clear is the responsibility of the landowner, BC are responsible for ensuring that this is done.
 BC are also responsible for ensuring that gates, stiles and signposts are kept in good order, although quite a lot of the work is actually carried out by the Chiltern Society.

-Cllr Chinnery is the designated lead councillor for liaising with BC on all aspects of public rights of way (i.e. footpaths and bridleways) but each councillor has a section of the parish for which they are responsible for checking all paths, signs and stiles at least twice per year.
+Cllr XXXXX is the designated lead councillor for liaising with BC on all aspects of public rights of way (i.e. footpaths and bridleways) but each councillor has a section of the parish for which they are responsible for checking all paths, signs and stiles at least twice per year.

-If you encounter any problems when out walking or riding they can be reported directly to BC or – for issues within the parish – they can be raised with Cllr Chinnery who will report them on your behalf.
+If you encounter any problems when out walking or riding they can be reported directly to BC or – for issues within the parish – they can be raised with Cllr XXXXXXX who will report them on your behalf.

 Note: BC have an excellent online map of all footpaths – those with a reference starting TLE are within the parish.